-Vancouver traveler will find many adventures and activities in the region of Surrey include golfing, birdwatching, cycling, mountain biking, hiking, picnicking, swimming, fishing, sailing, boating, canoeing, ocean kayaking, sightseeing and farm tours.
+Top attractions, adventures and activities most enjoyed in and around Surrey, BC, Canada and the surrounding areas are golfing, birdwatching, cycling, mountain biking, hiking, picnicking, swimming, fishing, sailing, boating, canoeing, ocean kayaking, sightseeing and farm tours.

 There are said to be over 600 parks, green space areas and recreational trails located throughout the City of Surrey.
 A few of the more popular, some would say best, activity destinations located in and around Surrey, British Columbia includes the Crescent Beach, Blackie Spit Park, Green Timbers Urban Forest, Peace Arch Provincial Park, Barnston Island, Mud Bay Park, Serpentine Fen Park, Boundary Park, Surrey Lake, Elgin Heritage Park, Holland Park, Tynehead Regional Park, Redwood Park, Burns Bog Delta Nature Reserve, and Bear Creek Park.

 The city enjoys a very high percentage of Asian businesses due to the fact that much of the population is of Chinese, Japanese and Indian descent.
 Surrey places to stay, services and amenities important to travelers include accommodations (resorts, hotels, motels, inns, bed and breakfasts (B&Bs), vacation homes, cottages, cabins, lodges, hostels), campgrounds, tours, guides, outfitters, attractions, big box stores, rental shops, nightclubs, restaurants, laundromat, coffee shops, wineries, breweries, casino, spas, grocery stores, pubs, liquor store, banks, gas station, gift stores, and internet service.